Accepting online applications only. Apply online 24 hours a day, beginning November 30, 2018 through 4:30 p.m., December 7, 2018.

 C. High school diploma or GED equivalency.

-Emergency Medical Technician (EMT) Certificate or National Registry of Emergency Medical Technicians (NREMT) Certification required at time of final selection/appointment to the Fire Recruit Academy.
+Valid California State Emergency Medical Technician (EMT) Certification and/or National Registry of Emergency Medical Technicians (NREMT) Certification required at time of final selection/appointment to the Fire Recruit Academy.

 A fee is required to take the FireTeam examination.
 Limited fee waivers are available through the City of Long Beach, on a first come, first served basis.
 Proof of financial need is required.